Colorado receives high levels of hail damage every year. The experts at Stone Creek Roofing can walk you through the repair process.

-It’s important to conduct an inspection for damages as soon as possible after a hailstorm.
+It’s important to schedule an inspection as as soon as possible after a hailstorm.
 When it comes to insurance claims, the clock is ticking.
-If you wait too long to make a claim, it’s less likely you’ll be able to directly attribute that damage to a given hailstorm.
+The longer you wait to make a claim, the less likely it is you’ll be able to directly attribute the damage to a specific hailstorm.
 Note the exact time and date of the storm and take lots of pictures once it’s safe to do so.

-Start off with a quick visual inspection of your roof from the ground before calling in a professional roofer.
-First, look for any pieces of roofing that have fallen, including shingles or pieces of tile.
+Start with a quick visual inspection of your roof from the ground before calling a professional roofer.
+First, look for any pieces of roofing that have fallen, including shingles or tiles.
 The clearest evidence of hail damage is broken or fallen roofing material.
 Don’t forget to check around other parts of your home’s exterior, such as:

-All of these items can indicate that your roof has taken damage you can’t see from the ground.
-This being said, do not attempt to conduct a full roof inspection on your own.
-Climbing onto your roof is dangerous enough—do not put yourself at a higher risk of injury when you don’t know what it’s going to look like at the top.
-Stone Creek Roofing offers free roof inspections so you don’t have to put yourself, or your roof, at further risk.
+All of these areas can prove your roof has taken damage you can’t see from the ground.
+That being said, do not attempt a full roof inspection on your own.
+Climbing onto your roof is dangerous enough—don’t raise your chances of injury when you don’t know what damage is waiting on top.
+Stone Creek Roofing offers free roof inspections so you don’t have to put yourself or your roof at further risk.

 Book an appointment to learn more about what Stone Creek Roofing can do to restore your roofing.